 When is orientation?
 How am I able to schedule my orientation dates?

-- You will sit down with a faculty academic advisor during your summer orientation to schedule your classes for the fall semester.
-You will have the opportunity to ask this advisor about core requirements and the appropriate course load before you select your classes.
+- You will sit down with a faculty academic advisor during your summer orientation to discuss your classes for the fall semester and beyond.
+You will have the opportunity to ask this advisor about core requirements and the appropriate course load before you indicate preferences for which classes you’d like to take in the fall.

 What are John Carroll’s college credit policies?

-- You will want to review information about Advanced Placement (AP), International Baccalaureate (IB), and college credit (Post-Secondary Enrollment Options) on our website to see if JCU will accept your scores and/or credits.
+- You will want to review information about Advanced Placement (AP), International Baccalaureate (IB), and college credit (College Credit Plus, Post-Secondary Enrollment Options, etc.) on our website to see if JCU will accept your scores and/or credits.

 Do I need to send a final transcript if I am a high school graduate?

 - Yes.
 To finalize your enrollment, all incoming students will need to have a final high school transcript on file with us.
-Typically, high schools will automatically handle that for students, but it is recommended that you check with your guidance office to confirm this is the case.
+Typically, high schools will automatically handle that for students, but it is recommended that you check with your counseling and/or registrar’s office to confirm this is the case.

 Am I required to live on campus?

 - All entering students of traditional age will declare their status as a resident or commuter through the Enrollment Reservation Form.
 Those not commuting from home are required to live on campus during their first two years.
-Commuting is defined as living exclusively in the permanent and primary residence of a parent or legal guardian.
+Commuting is defined as living exclusively in the permanent and primary residence of a parent or legal guardian within 35 miles of John Carroll’s campus.

 When and how am I able to submit my housing agreement?